erkearney/Aeryck/posts/American_Express_Platinum_One_Year_Review.md

 **My Value $98.02 (assuming the insurance pays out)**
 ###Amex Offers
-Amex Offers are a couple book offered exclusively to American Express customers, and Platinum card holders can sometimes get pretty sweet coupons.
+Amex Offers are a coupon book offered exclusively to American Express customers, and Platinum card holders can sometimes get pretty sweet coupons.
 Here's a quick rundown of the offers I was able to redeem on products I was already buying/was planning on buying anyway:

 * Turo (Airbnb for cars basically): $30
 * Shutterfly (Picture printing service): $10